T-ISS is accredited by DNV to execute Low Location Light measurement services, our certification can be found under Downloads.

 The regulations that oblige having an Low Location Light system also state that the installed Low Location Light system should be checked and measured once every five years.
 This periodic measurement must meet the DNVGL regulations.
-In order to make sure that these measurements are done by a neutral, impartial surveyor, vessel owners are not allowed to do the measurements themselves.
+In order to make sure that these measurements are done by a neutral, impartial surveyor, regulations won’t allow vessel owners to do the measurements themselves.
 This is where a company like T-ISS comes in.

 Essentially, the goal of the Low Location Light measurement is making sure the system still has enough light output to ensure its effectiveness.
 If not, the system’s performance is insufficient and won’t meet the expected standards set by the regulations.
-The minimal light output the system is obligated to meet is expressed in Lumen.
-Our engineers are DNVGL approved and use high-end equipment that measures the mentioned light output.
+We express the minimal light output the system should meet in Lumen.
+We approve our engineers according to DNVGL and use high-end equipment that measures the mentioned light output.
 Logically, measuring an electric LLL system differs from measuring a photo luminescent system.
 This due to the fact that electric systems don’t require any light to charge up the system, and can be measured instantly.
 On the other hand, electric systems must be able to run on battery power for at least 60 minutes.
-To ensure a representative measurement, photo luminescent systems need to be charged up properly, which will be taken into account by our specialized engineers.
+To ensure a representative measurement, you need to charge photoluminescent systems properly, which our specialized engineers will take into account.

 When you consider T-ISS as the right partner for the required measurements on your vessel, feel free to contact us.
 This way we can advise you and answer any questions you may still have according to LLL measurements.
 One of our engineers can analyze your specific situation and vessel.
 This way, he will advise you with substantiated information.
 After the measurements, the engineer that executed the measurement will report all readings in a clear overview.
-This will include all the upgrades and / or modifications that, when needed, must be done to meet the required regulations.
+This includes all the upgrades and / or modifications that, when needed, you need to do to meet the required regulations.

-In some cases it may occur that the measured and tested Low Location Light system isn’t meeting the required specifications.
-In this case, the inadequate Low Location Light needs to be replaced and renewed.
+In some cases it occurs that the measured and tested Low Location Light system doesn’t meet the required specifications.
+In this case, you need to replace and / or renew the inadequate Low Location Light.
 This way the system will meet its regulations again.
 T-ISS is a specialist when it comes down to the installation and renewal of LLL systems on cruise liners, ferries and all other vessels that carry passengers.
 If you would like to know more about this subject, please contact us or visit the concerned Product Page.